Algorigo/PressureGo_Android/README.md

 ```

 #### Protocol
-You can run command like read, change value with writing characteristic to UUID_COMMUNICATION.
+You can run commands like read and change value with writing characteristic to UUID_COMMUNICATION.

 Data should be like below.